The Wild

 Frightening Scenes

-Some scenes involving a villainous wildebeest and the perilous environment of the African wild may be slightly tense or scary for very sensitive young viewers.
+Some scenes feature intense peril, particularly regarding a villainous wildebeest and his pack, which may be frightening or overwhelming for very young children.

 Key Insights